klconur/Leap/README.md

 ### Other Tabs

 Other tabs have not been implemented yet.
+Activity, Calendar, Account.

 ### Improvements